AdrienSourdilleTIL/Solar_Home_Assistant_V2/README.md

 ## Overview

-Imagine you’ve just installed solar panels and a home battery in France.
+Imagine you’ve just installed solar panels and a home battery.
 Your goal is simple: **use your solar energy efficiently**, reduce electricity bills, and perhaps even sell excess energy back to the grid.
 But making smart decisions about **when to charge, discharge, buy, or sell electricity** is tricky — consumption fluctuates hourly, PV production is variable, and electricity prices can change as well.

 In France, the situation has changed: